tubearchivist/docs/mkdocs/docs/settings/actions.md

     This task is quite slow.
 Exact values will depend on your hardware and file sizes, expect this to take anywhere from 5 to 30 minutes for 1000 videos.

+!!! danger "Corrupted Media Files"
+    This task will fail if there are any corrupted media files.
+That can happen due to various reasons, like filesystem, hardware or interrupted transfers.
+Or specifically, if yt-dlp and ffmpeg didn't download and merge a valid mp4 file.

+    - This is not a bug, but a happy accident, as that informs you of any problems in the media file that might have gone unnoticed otherwise.
+    - Changes are, a redownload will fix that.
+Then start the task again.

 ## ZIP file index backup
 This will backup your metadata into a zip file.
 The file will get stored at `/cache/backup` and will contain the necessary files to restore the Elasticsearch index formatted **nd-json** files.
 For data consistency, make sure there aren't any other tasks running that will change the index during the backup process.
 This is very slow, particularly for large archives.